NotTheDr01ds/nushell.github.io/book/style_guide.md

   In long-form assignments:

   - Using a multi-line subexpression for the assignment _IS RECOMMENDED_
-  - Placing the opening `(` paranthesis on the line with the assignment operator _IS RECOMMENDED_
+  - Placing the opening `(` parenthesis on the line with the assignment operator _IS RECOMMENDED_
-  - A linebreak immediately following the opening paranthesis _IS RECOMMENDED_
+  - A linebreak immediately following the opening parenthesis _IS RECOMMENDED_
   - Increasing the indentation by one level starting with the next line after the `(` _IS RECOMMENDED_
-  - Aligning the `)` closing paranthese with the first character of the line on which the `(` opening paranthese appeared _IS RECOMMENDED_
+  - Aligning the `)` closing parenthesis with the first character of the line on which the `(` opening parenthesis appeared _IS RECOMMENDED_

   ::: details Examples